giuliospinozzi/vispa2/README.md

 ./config_vispa2.sh -s human -i hg19
 ```

-If you have a newer system please use Conda to install some important packages and comment in the configuration scritp the relative lines:
+If you have a newer system please use Conda to install some important packages and comment in the configuration script the relative lines:

 conda create -n vispa2